-You can also export the contents of a generated dataset by using the --to-csv option.
-Thus, will create a CSV file named my_dataset.csv in the default directory created by BigMLer to place the command output files.
+Or, as another example, to tag the outliers of the same field one coud use will create a CSV file named $my_dataset.csv$ in the default directory created by BigMLer to place the command output files.
 If no file name is given, the file will be named after the dataset id.